jcbsmpsn/golang-https-example/README.md

         }
 ```

-And the server has to be configured to trust the client certificate:
+Then, configure the server to trust the client certificate:

 ```diff
 +       caCert, err := ioutil.ReadFile("client.crt")